davide-marino00/PBI_DOCS/refac.md

 ```
 - **DAX Explanation (Generated):** This DAX expression is used to create a calculated column named 'GroupCat' in a data model, likely related to project management or timesheet tracking.
 Here's a breakdown of what it does in simple business terms:

-1. **Lookup for Group**: The expression first checks if there is a corresponding 'Group' value for a project in the 'lkp_Project' table based on the 'Project' field from the 'vw_Timesheet' table.
-It uses the `LOOKUPVALUE` function to find this 'Group' value.
+1. **Lookup for Group**: The expression first attempts to find a corresponding 'Group' value from a lookup table called `lkp_Project`.
+It does this by checking if there is a project in the `vw_Timesheet` table that matches a project in the `lkp_Project` table.

-2. **Check for Blank**: The `NOT(ISBLANK(...))` part checks if the result of the lookup is not blank.
-This means it verifies whether a valid 'Group' exists for the given project.
+2. **Check for Blank Values**: The `NOT(ISBLANK(...))` part checks if the lookup returned a valid 'Group' value.
+If it did (meaning the project exists in the `lkp_Project` table), it will use that 'Group' value for the 'GroupCat' column.

-3. **Return Group or Category**:
-   - If a valid 'Group' is found (i.e., the lookup is not blank), the expression returns that 'Group' value.
-   - If no valid 'Group' is found (the lookup is blank), it then checks if the project is billable by looking at the 'BillablePrj' field in the 'vw_Timesheet' table.
+3. **Handling Non-Matching Projects**: If the lookup does not return a valid 'Group' (meaning the project is not found in the `lkp_Project` table), the expression then checks if the project is billable.
+This is done by checking if the `BillablePrj` column in the `vw_Timesheet` table equals 1.

+4. **Assigning Categories**:
-     - If 'BillablePrj' equals 1 (indicating that the project is billable), it returns the string "Billable".
+   - If the project is billable (i.e., `BillablePrj` equals 1), the 'GroupCat' will be set to "Billable".
-     - If 'BillablePrj' does not equal 1 (indicating that the project is not billable), it returns the string "Other Unbillable".
+   - If the project is not billable, it will be categorized as "Other Unbillable".

-**In summary**, this DAX expression categorizes each project in the 'vw_Timesheet' table into one of three categories:
-- The specific 'Group' from the 'lkp_Project' table if it exists,
-- "Billable" if the project is billable but has no associated group,
-- "Other Unbillable" if the project is not billable and has no associated group.

-This helps in organizing and analyzing projects based on their billing status and group affiliation.
+In summary, this DAX expression categorizes each project in the `vw_Timesheet` table into a 'GroupCat' based on whether it has a corresponding group in the `lkp_Project` table or if it is billable.
+The result is either the group name, "Billable", or "Other Unbillable", helping to classify projects for reporting or analysis purposes.

 **`IsContractActive`** (`string`)